25 Things to do in Tuscany (2024): Best places to see

 If you are driving from Vienna, you do not pass through the Brenner Pass.
 On the other hand, you will pay more in tolls.
 You can calculate the toll here.
 The toll to Florence is around 38 €.

 Petrol and diesel prices vary from country to country.
-For current fuel prices, please follow this link.
+The current fuel prices can be found at this link.

 Follow this link for up-to-date information on traffic in Italy (tolls, closures, etc.).
 Google maps will also provide you with sufficient information.